SDHCAL/SDHCAL_ILD_prod/README.md

 * `SDHCAL_dirac_marlin_baseReco.py` to run reconstruction jobs on the ILCDirac grid
 * `SDHCAL_slurm_marlin_baseReco.py` to run reconstruction jobs on slurm batch machines

 The script parameters are controlled by a json file.
-An example of json for single particle production can be found in `json/SDHCAL_baseReco.json`
+The default json file for single particle production can be found in `json/SDHCAL_baseReco.json`
 The parameters in the json file are the following :
 * Detector
  * DetectorName : The name of the detector.
 It should correspond to the detector name used to run ddsim.